 Brno history

-That’s not to say to avoid the historical areas of reference, the skyline of Brno tells its own stories.
-The 13th Century Špilberk Castle looks like a typical gothic-baroque fortress outside, but it hides a dark history.
-It turned from a Moravian royal palace to one of the most notorious prisons during the Austro-Hungarian Empire.
+The skyline of Brno tells its own stories.
+The 13th-century Špilberk Castle appears to be a typical Gothic-Baroque fortress from the outside, but it conceals a dark history.
+It was converted from a Moravian royal palace into one of the most notorious prisons in the Austro-Hungarian Empire.
 It was later reconstructed in the first year of the Nazi occupation of Czechoslovakia for use as a Gestapo barracks.

 View to Špilberk Castle from Dennis Gardens.